Contributing to Newt or Newtmgr Tools

 Newt and Newtmgr are written in Go (golang).
-This guide shows you how to install Go and setup your environment if you would like to contribute to the newt or newtmgr tools.
+This guide shows you how to install Go and setup your environment to update and build the tools if you want to:

 This guide shows you how to perform the following:

 - Install Go on either Mac OS X or Linux.
 (Tasks that are specific to each platform are called out.)

 - Setup the Go environment.